Powder Characterization Techniques and Effects of Powder Characteristics on Part Properties in Powder-Bed based Additive Manufacturing: A Review

 Powder-bed fusion is a class of Additive Manufacturing (AM) processes that bond successive layers of powder to facilitate the creation of parts with complex geometries.
 As AM technology transitions from the fabrication of prototypes to end-use parts, the understanding of the powder properties needed to reliably produce parts of acceptable quality becomes critical.
 Consequently, this has led to the use of powder characterisation techniques such as scanning electron microscopy, laser light diffraction, X-ray photoelectron spectroscopy, and differential thermal analysis to study the effect of powder characteristics on part properties.
 Utilisation of these powder characterisation methods to study particle morphology, chemistry, and microstructure has resulted in significant strides being made towards the optimisation of powder properties.
 This paper reviews methods commonly used in characterising AM powders, and the effects of powder characteristics on the part properties in powder-bed fusion processes.

-A. T. Sutton et al., "Powder Characterization Techniques and Effects of Powder Characteristics on Part Properties in Powder-Bed based Additive Manufacturing: A Review," Journal of Virtual and Physical Prototyping, vol. 12, no. 1, pp. 3-29, Taylor & Francis, Jan 2017.
+A. T. Sutton et al., "Powder Characterization Techniques and Effects of Powder Characteristics on Part Properties in Powder-Bed based Additive Manufacturing: A Review," Virtual and Physical Prototyping, vol. 12, no. 1, pp. 3-29, Taylor & Francis, Jan 2017.

 The definitive version is available at https://doi.org/10.1080/17452759.2016.1250605

 Mechanical and Aerospace Engineering

 Selective Laser Sintering; Powder Characterisation; Powder-Bed Fusion; Rapid Manufacturing; Material Properties

 © 2017 Taylor & Francis, All rights reserved.